NREL/ReEDS-2.0/README.md

 <a name="ConfigGAMS"></a>
 ## GAMS Configuration

 Install GAMS: [https://www.gams.com/download-old/](https://www.gams.com/download-old/).
-NREL uses GAMS version 24.7 but has not tested the compatibility of ReEDS with newer versions of GAMS.
+NLR uses GAMS version 24.7 but has not tested the compatibility of ReEDS with newer versions of GAMS.
 A valid GAMS license must be installed.
 Please refer to the [Required Software](#Software) section above for more information.

 Add GAMS to the &quot;path&quot; environment variable.
 Follow the same instructions as for adding Python to the path in the [Python Configuration](#ConfigPy) section above.
 Append the environment path with the directory location for the _gams.exe_ application (e.g., C:\GAMS\win64\24.7).